christian-hobelsberger/Fallacy_Detection_Language_Technology_Project/README.md

 ## Run Experiments with Local Models

-The following script will download a quantized version of the selected model in [GGUF format](https://huggingface.co/docs/hub/gguf) from [HugggingFace](huggingface.co).
-Some models may require an access token due to the original developer's policy, while others are sourced from third party repositories.
+The following script will download a quantized version of the selected model in [GGUF format](https://huggingface.co/docs/hub/gguf) from [HuggingFace](huggingface.co).
+Some models may require an access token of an authorized account, due to the original developer's policy, while others are sourced from third party repositories.

 ### with GPU
 ```bash